-From time to time parents and members of the public may have concern, or wish to make a complaint, about some aspect of the conduct/operation of the school, the conduct of the headteacher, an individual member of staff, the governing body or an individual governor.
+From time to time parents and members of the public may have a concern, or wish to make a complaint, about some aspect of the conduct/operation of the school, the conduct of the headteacher, an individual member of staff, the governing body or an individual governor.
 Should you wish to raise a concern or complaint, a copy of the school's complaints procedure is available on the school's website or from the school office.

 It is very important to the school and governing body that complaints are resolved at the earliest opportunity with a satisfactory outcome for the complainant and it is therefore vital that any complaint follows the complaints process.
 Governors will act to ensure procedures are adhered to; this protects the school, pupils, complainants and staff.
 In considering concerns or complaints, the school will ensure that they are dealt with effectively and with fairness to all parties.
 However, anonymous complaints will not normally be considered.